raqu-io/vault-init/README.md

 The vault-init service supports the following environment variables for configuration:

 * `CHECK_INTERVAL` - The time in seconds between Vault health checks.
 (300)
-* `S3_BUCKET_NAME` - The Amazon S3 Bucket where the vault master key and root token is stored.
+* `SSM_SUFFIX` - The Suffix to store the vault master key and root token in SSM.
 * `KMS_KEY_ID` - The Amazon KMS key ID used to encrypt and decrypt the vault master key and root token.
 * `VAULT_ADDR` - The vault API address.